-In Texas, we have to deal with the summer heat and all of the effects it has on our body.
+In Texas, we have to deal with the summer heat and all of the effects it has on our bodies.
 And athletes know the struggle oh so well.
-Running in the heat will decrease your VO2 Max (maximum oxygen uptake), lower your blood volume and quickly dehydrate you.
+Running in the heat will decrease your VO2 max (maximum oxygen uptake), lower your blood volume and quickly dehydrate you.
 Plus, when it’s both hot and humid, that humidity will inhibit the ability for your sweat to evaporate.

-As the heat hinders our cooling agents and changes our blood flow, we have to be realistic with our compromised performance.
-But there are some things you can do to better your running experience in the heat and keep you safe to avoid heat stroke and other hot weather running risks.
+As the heat hinders our cooling agents and changes our blood flow, we have to be realistic with our sometimes compromised performance.
+But there are a few things you can do to better your running experience in the heat and keep you safe to avoid heat stroke and other hot weather running risks.

 1. Change your running route